medic/medic-docs/md/install/smssync.md

 * Reboot the device to make sure the SMSSync service starts up automatically.
 * Send some test messages through with another phone, and verify both incoming and outgoing work.
+* Confirm that a message syncs instantly when received by the gateway without any interaction on the device.
 * If possible leave the gateway plugged into a power source and with a decent data connection, preferrably Wifi.
 It should manage the incoming and outgoing message queues automatically.